qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Click :guilabel:`OK`.
 #.
 After you are sure the query is complete (and only the areas that meet all three criteria,
-   i.e. with a value of ``1`` are visible), create a new vector file from the results by using the :guilabel:`Export --> Save file as...` function in the layer's right-click menu for this.
+   i.e. with a value of ``1`` are visible), create a new vector file from the results, using the :guilabel:`Export --> Save Features As...` in the layer's right-click menu.
 #.
 Save the file in the :file:`Rasterprac` directory.
 #.
 Name the file :file:`aspect_slope_rainfall_1.gpkg`.
 #.
 Remove the :guilabel:`aspect_slope_rainfall_all` layer from your map.